Piedmont Historical Society's

 And yet, Dearing is not mentioned in the Piedmont Historical Society’s newsletters, articles, and website.
 Until the actions of the summer of 2020 and the renewed interest in historic racism, I had not heard of Sidney Dearing.
 When reporters for the Exedra contacted me in June asking for information on Dearing, I gave them my “go-to” resources and then discovered for myself his shocking story.
 The newspapers.com website allows members to search newspaper articles throughout the country.
 In California, newspapers from Sacramento to Whittier published articles on Dearing, and the Oakland Tribune provided a wealth of material.
 Bennett has included these clippings and more on her website.

-His story was available the whole time, his story was just not retold.
+Sidney and his family's story was available the whole time, it was just not retold.

 On the Historical Society's new Sidney Dearing page (September 2021), named "__trashed.html", it mentions Piedmont's local newspaper printing quite a few articles regarding Sidney and his treatment in Piedmont: